 4.1 East Asia, China, Japan

-In East Asia, which is exposed to the East Asian monsoon and therefore has a ZB II, this humid sZB of ZB V occupies a particularly large area.
-The northern boundary at about 35°N still reaches the southern tip of the Korean Peninsula with its many islands, bends northward in the Sea of Japan, and passes through the southern part of the main Japanese island of Honschu (► Fig. H-1, Kanazawa).
-The island of Cheju-Do and Ullung-Do (◘ Fig. H-14) in southwestern Korea (◘ Fig. H-15, ◘ Fig. H-16) have corresponding laurophylous forest vegetation, to the extent that these still survive.
-Here, in addition to the evergreen fagaceae Cyclobalanopsis, Quercus and Castanopsis, the myrsinaceae Ardisia and the lauraceae Machilus, among others, occur as forest-forming tree species.
-But also the ornamental shrubs Aucuba japonica, Euonymus japonica, Ligustrum japonicum and the frost-sensitive Camellia, which are common in northern Italy (Insubria), originate from there.
+In East Asia, which is exposed to the E Asian monsoon and therefore has a ZB II, this humid sZB of ZB V occupies a particularly large area.
+The N boundary at about 35°N still reaches the S tip of the Korean Peninsula with its many islands, bends northward in the Sea of Japan, and passes through the S part of the main Japanese island of Honschu (► Fig. H-1, Kanazawa).
+The island of Cheju-Do and Ullung-Do (◘ Fig. H-14) in SW Korea (◘ Fig. H-15, ◘ Fig. H-16) have corresponding laurophyllous forest vegetation, to the extent that these still survive.
+Here, in addition to the evergreen Fagaceae Cyclobalanopsis, Quercus and Castanopsis, the Myrsinaceae Ardisia and the Lauraceae Machilus, among others, occur as forest-forming tree species.
+But also the ornamental shrubs Aucuba japonica, Euonymus japonica, Ligustrum japonicum and the frost-sensitive Camellia, which are commonly cultivated in N Italy (Insubria), originate from there.
 Further north, deciduous tree species gain the upper hand (Numata et al. 1972), as do higher elevations (► Fig. H-16), even with beech species, on Ullung-Do the relict species Fagus multinervis, on Japan with Fagus japonica and F. crenata.
-Surprisingly, an altitudinal stage (>2,800 m) with the relict species Fagus hayatae is also developed on Taiwan (above the tropical lowland forests).
+Surprisingly, an elevationalbelt (>2,800 m) with the relict species Fagus hayatae is also developed on Taiwan (above the tropical lowland forests).

-◘ Fig. H-14 Climate diagram of Ullung-Do as an example of the climatic region of laurophylous forest vegetation in South Korea.
+◘ Fig. H-14 Climate diagram of Ullung-Do as an example of the climatic region of laurophyllous forest vegetation in South Korea.

-◘ Fig. H-15 Laurel forest remnants on Ullung-do Island (South Korea) in individual valleys, transitioning on the upper mountain slopes to a beech forest with Fagus multinervis, as a relict forest (Photo: Breckle).
+◘ Fig. H-15 Laurel forest remnants on Ullung-Do Island (South Korea) in individual valleys, transitioning on the upper mountain slopes to a beech forest with Fagus multinervis, as a relict forest (photo: Breckle).

-In China, the northern border recedes somewhat inland to the south, to the extent that the cold spells from the Siberian high make themselves felt in winter.
-Much less sharp is the southern boundary towards the evergreen tropical-subtropical forests of southern China.
+In China, the N border recedes somewhat inland to the S, to the extent that the cold spells from the Siberian high make themselves felt in winter.
+Much less sharp is the S boundary towards the evergreen tropical-subtropical forests of S China.
 Canton still belongs to ZB II.
 We bring here the division according to Ahti & Konen (1974) (◘ Fig. H-17).
 The orobiome in Japan is also discussed there.

-◘ Fig. H-16 Open, young beech forest on upper mountain slopes of Ullung-do Island (South Korea) with numerous Fagus multinervis stems.
+◘ Fig. H-16 Open, young beech forest on upper mountain slopes of Ullung-Do Island (South Korea) with numerous Fagus multinervis stems.
 In the understory, individual evergreen laurel forest species still occur (e.g. Euonymus japonicus), but also many herbaceous species (cf. also Albert 1997) from the genera Helleborus, Hepatica, Maianthemum and Sasa (photo: Breckle).

 In Japan, as in China - both densely populated countries - every easily cultivable spot is used for agriculture.
 It is therefore understandable that all deep, zonal soils are now cultivated land.
 The original vegetation has been completely repressed; it is found in remnants on lower slopes that are not suitable for either cropping or grazing.
 These give some idea of the original vegetation and show that it was extremely species-rich with numerous laurophyllous species.
 The climate is permanently humid (► Fig. H-1, Kanazawa).
 The area of evergreen forest extends over nearly 13 latitudes in Japan.
 The floristic composition also changes accordingly.
-In Kyushu, the evergreen deciduous forest reaches up to 800 m and is then replaced by a conifer-rich forest, but also with deciduous broadleaf forest species, which then dominate from 1,500 m and correspond to a ZB VI deciduous forest.
+In Kyushu, the evergreen forest reaches up to 800 m and is then replaced by a conifer-rich forest, but also with deciduous broadleaf forest species, which then dominate from 1,500 m and correspond to a ZB VI deciduous forest.
 The evergreen forests there consist mainly of Distilium racemosum, Castanopsis sieboldii, Cyclobalanopsis acuta and C. salicina in the canopy layer and the same species as well as Camellia japonica, C. sasanque, Machilus japonicus and Cleyera japonica in the lower tree layer.